13 Best Islands Of Sardinia Totally Worth Visiting

 You can however swim in the Variglioni, three large granite rocks emerging from the sea in the northern part of the island, which help forming stunning natural pools.

-If you are into diving, you will also be able to spot the remains of a Roman galley; an Aragonese sailing ship dating to the 15th century; the Egle steamship which drowned in 1943; and the Elba Ferry.
+If you are into diving, you will also be able to spot the remains of a Roman galley; an Aragonese sailing ship from the 15th century; the Egle steamship which drowned in 1943; and the Elba Ferry.

 Surmounting the island there is the Spanish Tower of San Luigi.